 Beyond the wheelset, the next best upgrade is a good set of bars.
 Zipp has long been a leader in wheelsets, but their full spectrum of cockpit bits has the swagger of a World Heavyweight Champion.
-I’ve had a set of Zipp Contour SL bars for a month now and I might say they are nice.
+After my initial time aboard the Zipp Contour SL’s in 2012, I’ve since ridden them as my bars of choice on several subsequent builds.
+They are now my go-to bars of choice.

 Zipp Contour SL Bar Features: